sarahcnyt/classes/README.md

 # classes

-This is my master site for teaching.
-It gets a little disorganized over time, but for now it'll work.
-Go to [github pages](http://sarahcnyt.github.io/classes/) to see more.
+Most of this has been moved to the [cronkitedata.github.io/cronkite-docs](https://cronkitedata.github.io/cronkite-docs) repo.
+This one is full of broken links and old content, but I'm afraid to delete it.